barkode/pp4/README.md

 ## Design Choices

 The site is made in black and white with color accents on some elements.
 A simple design with thin lines and not many elements on the page was chosen.
+The design of the site is based on a [template that can be downloaded for free](https://bootstrapbrain.com/template/free-bike-repair-bootstrap-html-website-template-presta/).

 ### Typography